1. Why are we undertaking a presidential search now?

 - One (1) member of the alumni community, elected by the University of Guelph Alumni Association

-A call for nominations for faculty, staff and student members of the committee was posted on September 5, 2019.
-A list of members is available on the Selection Committee page.
+A call for nominations for faculty, staff and student members of the committee was posted on March 2, 2021.
+A list of members will be available on the Selection Committee page.

-The committee will begin its work in Fall 2019 and it is anticipated that the presidential search will be complete by Summer 2020.
+The committee will begin its work in spring 2021.
+The presidential search is expected to be complete by fall 2021.

 In keeping with the University of Guelph Act, 1964, the Board of Governors must approve the appointment of a president.

-8. Where can I find updates on the presidential search process and who do I contact if I have questions or comments?
+9. Where can I find updates on the presidential search process and whom do I contact if I have questions or comments?

 Updates are available on the “What’s New” section of the presidential search website.

-If you have questions or comments you can submit them to University Secretary Gen Gauthier-Chalifour at firstname.lastname@example.org.
+You may submit questions or comments to University Secretary Gen Gauthier-Chalifour at firstname.lastname@example.org.